smoeding/puppet-openssl/REFERENCE.md

 Data type: `Array[String]`

 An array of CA certificates that are installed by default.
-Default: `[]`

 ## Defined types